 The images in this series are abstracted Houston landscapes, shot on 35mm film.
 I use double, sometimes triple exposure, leaving it up to fate as to how these city landscapes will imprint themselves onto the film.

 It is exciting to me that I am able to use the camera, which was designed to depict reality, to create this invented scene.
 There is also an irony that as the layers of exposed images build up onto the film, they are actually erasing more and more of the structure with exposed light, until the landscape becomes nothing but pieces of looming structures leading toward empty, surreal space.

-These images were shot on Kodak Tri-X 400, a film I’ve always preferred for it’s ink-like blacks, and hearing that Robert Frank shot/shoots with it, sealed the deal for me.
+These images were shot on Kodak Tri-X 400, a film I’ve always preferred for its ink-like blacks, and hearing that Robert Frank shot/shoots with it, sealed the deal for me.
 I wanted my Houston freeway landscapes to look like drawings in charcoal- applied and erased- swiped and partially smeared away.

-Get your 5 frames featured on EMULSIVE.
-Submit your 300-350 word article using this Google form.
-If you would prefer to submit another way, please use the @contact@ link at the top of the page.
+Go right ahead, submissions are open!
+Get your 5 frames featured on by submitting your 350+ word article by either using this Google form or by sending an email via the contact link at the top of the page.

-This series is being produced in conjunction with Hamish Gill's excellent 35mmc.com.
+This series is produced in conjunction with Hamish Gill's excellent 35mmc.com.
 Head on over to read the other half of these stories there.

-EMULSIVE is all about promoting knowledge transfer across the film photography community.
-You can help by contributing your thoughts, work and ideas to inspire others reading these pages: check out the submission guide.
+At the heart of EMULSIVE is the concept of helping promote the transfer of knowledge across the film photography community.
+You can support this goal by contributing your thoughts, work, experiences and ideas to inspire the hundreds of thousands of people who read these pages each month.
+Check out the submission guide here.

-If you like what you're reading you can help this passion project by heading on over to the EMULSIVE Patreon page.
+If you like what you're reading you can also help this personal passion project by heading on over to the EMULSIVE Patreon page and giving as little as a dollar a month.
 There's also print and apparel over at Society 6, currently showcasing over two dozen t-shirt designs and over a dozen unique photographs available for purchase.